Medfield, Baltimore: Schools

-Medfield is home to Medfield Heights Elementary School, which boasts test scores above city/state averages.
+Medfield is home to Medfield Heights Elementary School (MHES) which boasts test scores above city/state averages.
+A $35 million rebuild of MHES was completed in 2020, which nearly tripled the size of the school.
 The neighborhood is also adjacent to the campuses of Baltimore Polytechnic Institute and Western High School, two well-regarded public magnet schools.

 The community is also about 1 mile from Loyola University Maryland and about 2 miles from Johns Hopkins University Homewood Campus.

 Parks and Recreation

-Medfield Heights Park is located directly behind Medfield Heights Elementary School, and is overseen by the Principal of the Elementary School.
+Medfield Heights Park is located directly behind Medfield Heights Elementary School, and is overseen by Baltimore City Public Schools.
 This park contains 2 baseball fields, basketball courts, and green space.
-The neighborhood is also walking distance to several parks in Hampden (Roosevelt Park on Falls Road and W. 36th Street; and Buena Vista Park on West 42nd Street at Buena Vista Avenue).
+Medfield is also near several parks in Hampden (Roosevelt Park on Falls Road and W. 36th Street; and Buena Vista Park on West 42nd Street at Buena Vista Avenue).
 It is also about 2 miles from Lake Roland Park in Baltimore County.

 Adjacent to the Medfield Heights Park is the Medfield Heights Recreation Center, which is managed by the Baltimore City Department of Recreation and Parks.
-The facility received a complete renovation in 2009.
+The facility received a complete renovation in 2009 and was equipped with an e-sports lab in 2024.